 A PLC is used to process the filling machine control system

-PLCs are utilized in silo feeding systems
+PLCs are utilized in silo-feeding systems

 They direct the corrugation machine control system

-Monitors injection moulding control systems
+Monitors injection molding control systems

 PLCs are used to gather and transmit operating data in hospitals